SoftCircuits/HtmlMonkey/README.md

 IEnumerable<HtmlElementNode> nodes = document.Find("p");

 // Get all nodes in the document.
-// Same as not specifying a tag name nodes = document.Find("*");
+// Same result as not specifying the tag name nodes = document.Find("*");
 ```